dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 ### Field level permissions

-Sometimes you need to define permissiosn on specific field w/in record.
+Sometimes you need to define permissions on specific field w/in record.

 Sales reps should able to see their own commissions on each sale but NOT be able to change them no be able to see other reps commissions.
 A manager should be able to see all reps commissions in his/her team and Admin might need to be able to change the commissions.
 I even posted question http://stackoverflow.com/questions/34822084/field-level-permissions-using-cancancan-or-pundit